Farvardinegan

 Farvardinegan (or Farvardog) is a yearly Zoroastrian ceremony.
-It should not be confused with the other 10 Zoroastrian days of remembrance known as Frawardigan.
 This ceremony takes place on Farvardin 19th (Farvardin is the first month of the Solar Hijri calendar).
 Farvardinegan is a ceremony to remember the deceased; it is celebrated as a feast, and the spirits of the deceased are called to unite in their joy.

+Farvardinegan should not be confused with the other 10 Zoroastrian days of remembrance known as Frawardigan.

 History

-In ancient Iran, ceremonies part of religion.
-Some of these ceremonies are obligatory, such as Gahambars, which is the anniversary of creation, producing sky, water, earth, plants, useful beasts, and humans.
+In ancient Iran, ceremonies were part of religion.
+Some of these ceremonies were obligatory, such as Gahambars, the anniversary of creation, producing sky, water, earth, plants, useful beasts, and humans.
 Others are recommended, such as the ceremonies of equality of the name of the day and month that are held monthly.
 In the Zoroastrian calendar, every day of the month is named after one of the Amesha Spentas and Yazatas.
 Each month, the day whose name is the same as the month, is a ceremonial occasion.
 The most important are Farvardinegan (Farvardin, 19th), Tirgan (Tir, 13th), Mehrgan (Mehr, 16th) and Esfandgan (Esfand, 5th).